callstack/react-native-builder-bob/docs/pages/esm.md

   ```

 - Avoid using `.cjs`, `.mjs`, `.cts` or `.mts` extensions.
 Metro always requires file extensions in import statements when using `.cjs` or `.mjs` which breaks platform-specific extension resolution.
-- Avoid using `"moduleResolution": "Node16"` or `"moduleResolution": "NodeNext"` in your `tsconfig.json` file.
+- Avoid using `"moduleResolution": "node16"` or `"moduleResolution": "nodenext"` in your `tsconfig.json` file.
 They require file extensions in import statements which breaks platform-specific extension resolution.
 - If you specify a `react-native` condition in `exports`, make sure that it comes before `import` or `require`.
 The conditions should be ordered from the most specific to the least specific:

   ```json